caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 If you can name the code smell, that's even more helpful because you can talk about it with other folks and google it.
 You can give more concrete feedback during code review.
 Naming it is powerful, because it can help you counter it as well.

 To read more about these named code smells and refactoring techniques, you might like the book [“Refactoring”](https://martinfowler.com/books/refactoring.html) by Martin Fowler, or the website [Sourcemaking](https://sourcemaking.com/refactoring).

+### Review

+Two debugging steps from earlier chapters:

+1. When you feel yourself potentially downward spiraling, get into a mindful state.
+Whoop!
+2. In a mindful state, listen to and describe your inputs: your automatic thoughts and feelings.

+In this chapter we will cover two more steps:

+1. Identfy any thoughts that are unrealistic or unproductive, and name them.
+2. For each unhelpful thought, think of an alternative thought that is more  realistic and helpful.

+### Another Review

+In the previous chapters, you learned how to CHAPTER1 then CHAPTER2 then CHAPTER3

+Processing overview.
+You've covered 1 and 2 in the previous chapters, and we'll do 3 and 4 in this one.

+1. Notice an opportunity to introspect.
+Whoop!
+2. Describe your automatic thoughts and feelings.
+3. Identify which thoughts are unhelpful.
+4. Respond to the unhelpful thoughts with more helpful ones.

 ## Automatic vs Deliberate Recap